DarkmatterVale/hurricane/README.md

 - ```debug``` : This can be set to either ```True``` or ```False```.
 If it is set to ```True``` debugging is enabled, and thorough logging is displayed to the console.
 By default, this option is set to ```False```
 - ```initialize_port``` : This is the "unique identifier" for a hurricane cluster.
 The default port is ```12222```, but it can be changed to almost all ports.
 For example, to set the initialize_port to port number 13456 add the option - ```initialize_port=13456```.
 It is very important to note that the initialize port must be the same on both the master and slave nodes of a hurricane cluster.
 If they are not, a slave node will not be able to connect to the master node
-- ```starting_task_port``` : By default, this port is set to one above the initialization port.
-You can manually set it to any port, and all ports above this port will be allowed to be used by the hurricane cluster to communicate with nodes
 - ```max_disconnect_errors``` : This is the number of times the server will attempt to connect to a malfunctioning node of the cluster.
 By default, it is set to ```3```

 Here is a simple slave node: